Pegahyaftian/Tweeter_GenderClassification_Project/Readme.md

 README for Tweeter Gender Classification
 ----------------

-Our project relies mainly on numpy, matplotlib, sklearn, pandas, PyTorch, Skorch, Gensim, nltk
+The project relies mainly on numpy, matplotlib, sklearn, pandas, PyTorch, Skorch, Gensim, nltk

 ./environment.yaml	<-- conda environment for the project ./data_process.py	<-- contains the preprocessor class which is responsible for data loading,preprocessing,saving data